 Home » Research » Research Faculty Directory

-Extension Coordinator & Harry E. Murphy Professor, Forest Measurements & Management
+Associate Dean for Extension & Assistant Director for Agriculture, Forestry & Natural Resource Extension Programs & Harry E. Murphy Professor, Forest Measurements & Management

 Associate Professor, Forest Ecology and Statistics

 Assistant Research Professor

 Extension Specialist & Harry E. Murphy Associate Professor, Forest Systems Management

 Assistant Professor, Sustainable Packaging & Bioproducts